 Bushra, 24 years old.
 She was injured in a bombing.
 Sha was taken care of by Humanity & Inclusion. | © HI

-Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to the front lines.
+Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to frontlines.

-The organisation currently works in health establishments (hospitals and rehabilitation centres) mainly in Sana’a and in Aden: teams directly intervene to meet the urgent needs through an integrated approach on physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
-HI also delivers training and awareness-raising sessions to the physiotherapists and other medical staff working on rehabilitation care and managing war injuries.
-Since the COVID pandemic, HI works through remote follow-up of patients to ensure rehabilitation services would continue safely.
+The organisation currently works in health establishments (hospitals and rehabilitation centres) in Sana’a, Hajjah, Aden Lajih, and Taizz provinces.
+Teams provide physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
+HI also delivers training and awareness-raising sessions to physiotherapists and other medical staff working on rehabilitation care and managing war injuries.

-Besides, HI supports the humanitarian organisations working in Yemen to ensure that vulnerable people (mainly people with disabilities, but also isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
-HI also raises the awareness of staff members of various NGOs to the risks linked to the presence of explosive devices and mines.
+HI supports the humanitarian organisations working in Yemen to ensure that vulnerable people (people with disabilities, isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
+HI also raises the awareness of people to the risks linked to the presence of explosive devices and mines.

 This conflict has become particularly violent following March 2015 and the military intervention of a coalition of Arab countries in the country.
 The war has since taken root, becoming one of the worst crises on the world with at least 100,000 people who have been killed; leaving Yemen on its knees and heavily contaminated by improvised explosive devices and mines.